 - vitamin C

-Bananas are a safe and nutritious fruit for people with diabetes to eat in moderation as part of a balanced, individualized diet plan.
+Bananas are a safe and nutritious fruit for people with diabetes to eat in moderation as part of a balanced, individualized eating plan.

-For an exact diet plan, it is a good idea to speak to a registered dietitian or diabetes specialist.
+For a more precise diet plan or personalized recommendations, it is a good idea to consult a registered dietitian or diabetes specialist.

 I know bananas contain a lot of potassium.
-Does this help to reduce the effects of diabetes?
+Does this help reduce the effects of diabetes?